Bio-based plastics are made from biomass, such as sugarcane, which captures carbon from the atmosphere throughout its growth.

 Once harvested, the sugarcane is brought to a mill to be crushed and converted into sugar and ethanol.
 The leftover cane is then used to fuel power plants that generate electricity with any excess sold to the grid.

-Carbon footprint comparison(1) Braskem I’m green™ polyethylene (2) Conventional Polyethylene Europe
+Carbon footprint comparison(1) Braskem I’m green™ bio-based polyethylene.
+(2) Conventional Polyethylene Europe

 Ethanol production in Brazil